-The Department of International Politics has an excellent record of training PhD students.
+Here in the Department of International Politics, we have an excellent record of training PhD students.

 Students undertaking PhD research are integral to the Department's renowned research culture.
 The considerable achievements of Aberystwyth PhD graduates are indicated in a significant number of prize-winning theses, high quality published work and conspicuous success in the job market, including in academia, government departments, NGOs and international organisations.